Production supervisor job description

 Manufacturing and associated industries award 2020

 Production supervisors working in manufacturing facilities are typically covered by the Manufacturing and Associated Industries and Occupations Award 2020 (MA000010).
-This award sets minimum pay rates, penalty rates and conditions for manufacturing employees including supervisory staff.
+This modern award sets minimum pay rates, penalty rates and conditions for manufacturing employees including supervisory staff.

 Under the award, production supervisors are typically classified at Level C5–C7 (Supervisory/Technical Employee) depending on the scope of their responsibilities, number of staff supervised, and complexity of operations.
 Level C5 applies to supervisors with limited scope, C6 for supervisors managing larger teams or more complex operations, and C7 for senior supervisors with significant responsibility.
 Use award interpretation software to calculate pay accurately.